Malavya-Raval/wassup/README.md

 # Test
-This is a test repo, which might be used latter for try and catch of new features.
+This is a test repo.